isidzukuri/simple_tools/README.md

 ### Pub/Sub
 Publish/subscribe messaging, or pub/sub messaging, is a form of service-to-service communication.
 In a pub/sub model, any message published to a topic is immediately received by all of the subscribers to the topic.
 Pub/sub messaging can be used to enable event-driven architectures, or to decouple applications in order to increase performance, reliability and scalability.

-Write subscriber which will be waiting for event:
+Implement subscriber which will be waiting for event:
 ```ruby
 class NewSubscriber < SimpleTools::Events::Subscriber
   def handle